-In computer architecture 2’s Complement Number System is widely used.
-The discussion of overflow here mainly will we with respect to 2’s Complimentary System.
+In Computer Architecture 2’s Complement format is widely used.
+The discussion of overflow here mainly will be with respect to 2’s Complement representation for signed Integer.

-N-bit 2’s Complement number System can represent Number from to
+N-bit 2’s Complement representation for signed Integer can represent numbers from to

 4 Bit can represent numbers from ( -8 to 7 )